Amitminer/BackUP/README.md

 ## Support

-If you encounter any issues with the plugin, feel free to create a new issue on the [GitHub repository](https://github.com/YOUR-USERNAME/WorldBackupX/issues).
+If you encounter any issues with the plugin, feel free to create a new issue on the [GitHub repository](https://github.com/Amitminer/WorldBackupX/issues).

 ## License

-WorldBackupX is licensed under the [MIT License](https://github.com/YOUR-USERNAME/WorldBackupX/blob/master/LICENSE).
+WorldBackupX is licensed under the [ Apache-2.0 license](https://github.com/Amitminer/WorldBackupX/blob/master/LICENSE).